WSU-Physics-Courses/physics-521-classical-mechanics/Docs/Syllabus.md

 :::{admonition} Customize for Course
 This course is intended for a broad audience.
-As such, the only formal background assumed is a strong background in linear algebra as described in {ref}`Linear Algebra`.
+As such, the only formal background assumed is a strong background in linear algebra as described in {ref}`sec:linear-algebra`.

 Familiarity with quantum mechanics, classical information theory, and the foundations of computer science may be useful, but are not required.
 The course will focus on